 Habit #2: Talk through their difficulty in learning Chinese

 Deep-seated fear of embarrassment often hinders children from picking up Chinese.
-As your kid begins to develop self-consciousness, they may also experience emotions that they are not yet equipped to process or communicate.
+As your child begins to develop self-consciousness, they may also experience emotions that they are not yet equipped to process or communicate.

 Children may feel awkward or frustrated when attempting to speak Mandarin or write in Chinese.
 They may even feel that they just cannot learn it when they see little progress after a few attempts.
 Yet, they may not know to properly digest and channel them in a constructive way.

-Habit #3: Teach kids to learn Chinese by learning it together with them
+Habit #3: Teach children to learn Chinese by learning it together with them

 You may think “oh but my Chinese is so bad” and think that perhaps you’d rather leave it to the educators to take on that role.
 But remember that in your child’s eyes, you are irreplaceable.
 Leading by example helps them see the value in learning Chinese.
 This will impress them a lot more than admonishing them about why it’s important to learn Chinese.
 It may be difficult at first, but your child's education is a rewarding journey that you can play an active part in.

-Teaching a language such as Chinese to your kids can be incredibly challenging, so it’s best to make learning fun as much as possible.
-There’s no quick solution to helping your kid learn one of the world’s most difficult languages.
-The good news is, you can start small.
+Teaching a language such as Chinese to your children can be incredibly challenging, so it’s best to make learning fun as much as possible.
+There’s no quick solution to helping your child learn one of the world’s most difficult languages.
+The good news is you can start small.